pact-foundation/pact-go/README.md

 ### Manual

-Downlod the latest `Pact FFI Library` [library] for your OS, and install onto a standard library search path (we suggest: `/usr/local/lib` on MacOS/Linux):
+Download the latest `Pact FFI Library` [library] for your OS, and install onto a standard library search path (we suggest: `/usr/local/lib` on MacOS/Linux):

 Ensure you have the correct extension for your OS: